Seliskar out touches Brooks by fourth tenths in 200 fly, wins 200 back & swims on relay winner.

-Dan Ross, a three-time Big Ten Coach of the Year, completed his 28th season as head coach of the Purdue men's swimming and diving team and his 36th year of association with Boilermaker aquatics in 2013.
+Dan Ross, a three-time Big Ten Coach of the Year, completed his 29th season as head coach of the Purdue men's swimming and diving team and his 37th year of association with Boilermaker aquatics during the 2013-14 school year.
 He is the longest-tenured of all 15 Boilermaker head coaches and is tied with Minnesota's Dennis Dale as the dean of Big Ten coaches.

 Eight NCAA Championships qualifiers, including six that earned Honorable Mention All-America acclaim, highlighted Purdue's 2012-13 campaign.

 The Boilermakers' 200 freestyle relay team garnered Honorable Mention All-America recognition for the second year in a row by qualifying for the consolation final at NCAAs.
 While taking third in the consolation final, the 200 free relay team of Chuck Destro, Friede, Tucker and Benjamin Ziolkowski placed 11th nationally.
 Friede, Tucker and Ziolkowski were part of the quartet for the second year in a row.
 Divers Layne Rogers and Jamie Bissett also scored at the national championship meet.